nofarhai77/OS-msgSlot/README.md

 4. It subsequently uses read()/write() to receive/send messages on the channel.
 5. In contrast to pipes, a message channel preserves a message until it is overwritten.

-In general: drivers -> have message slot device files -> each has multiple message channels -> that can be used by multiple processes.

 # Properties

 1. All message slot files have the same major number in this hw - 240.